atul777/Sentiment-Analysis-on-iphone-14-/README.md

 opinions contained in the dataset.
 The higher subjectivity score means these are actually personal opinions of the users and can be a reliable indicator to support the polarity score.

+The detailed report is also attached in the pdf file in this repository